WELCOME TO UTAH'S PERFECT POINTERS!

 Utah's Perfect Pointers is dedicated to rehoming German Shorthair Pointers, German Wirehair Pointers, Wirehair Pointing Griffons, Weimaraners and their close friends from other hunting breeds, including mixes.
 All the dogs are temperament tested and fully vetted including spay/neuter, routine vaccines and are microchipped.
 You can find a complete list of our dogs at http://www.petfinder.com/shelters/UT156.html

-We survived the long weekends in July but we still need fosters!
+We survived the long weekends in July and September but foster homes are always needed!
 We have dogs that will fit in with almost any lifestyle from couch potato to lots and lots of activity.
 There are a few more in the latter category (after all, they're pointers!).
 If you're able to foster long- or short-term, please email email@example.com and we'll send you a foster application.